 SETTINGS— Additional parameters that control the behavior of the

 index_granularity— The granularity of an index.
 The number of data rows between the "marks" of an index.
 By default, 8192.
-The list of all available parameters you can see in MergeTreeSettings.h.
+For the list of available parameters, see MergeTreeSettings.h.

 use_minimalistic_part_header_in_zookeeper— Storage method of the data parts headers in ZooKeeper.
 If

 use_minimalistic_part_header_in_zookeeper=1, then ZooKeeper stores less data.
-For more information refer the setting description in the "Server configuration parameters" chapter.
+For more information, see the setting description in "Server configuration parameters".

-min_merge_bytes_to_use_direct_io— The minimum data volume for merge operation required for using of the direct I/O access to the storage disk.
-During the merging of the data parts, ClickHouse calculates summary storage volume of all the data to be merged.
+min_merge_bytes_to_use_direct_io— The minimum data volume for merge operation that is required for using direct I/O access to the storage disk.
+When merging data parts, ClickHouse calculates the total storage volume of all the data to be merged.
 If the volume exceeds

-min_merge_bytes_to_use_direct_io = 0, then the direct I/O is disabled.
+min_merge_bytes_to_use_direct_io = 0, then direct I/O is disabled.
 Default value:

 10 * 1024 * 1024 * 1024bytes.

-merge_with_ttl_timeout— Minimal time in seconds, when merge with TTL can be repeated.
+merge_with_ttl_timeout— Minimum delay in seconds before repeating a merge with TTL.
 Default value: 86400 (1 day).